There are many reasons why people volunteer, ranging from wanting to make a difference to getting an up-to-date reference.

-Volunteering is an opportunity to learn new skills, fill your spare time, meet new people, get involved in your community, improve your job prospects, build self-confidence and do something you enjoy!
+Volunteering is a great opportunity to learn new skills, meet new people, get involved in your community, share your talents, improve your job prospects, build self-confidence and do something you enjoy!

 The range of opportunities is enormous.
 As a volunteer, you could be: